mekowalski/redux-react-books-app/NOTES.md

 - Going to use Semantic UI Grid system to add better styling/layout

 - [] Eventually wire of the Select button
 - [] Also create event handler for Select button
+  - this will help show a detail of the book on the right side of the screen
+  - update data/State of redux store anytime a book is selected
+  - update data with redux, call an action creator
+  - `connect()` can be used to get action creators correctly in `BookList`
+  - [] import action creator and wire it to `connect`